subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ## Diffusion based Temporal Predictive Coding (DTPC)

-In this section I am going put some flesh to the Predctive Processing model that was shown in figure 1.
-I will start with a model for the inference and generation modules (since it turns out that they go together) and follow it up with a model for the prediction.
+In this section I am going supply additional details about the Predctive Processing model as  shown in figure 3.
+I will start with a model for the inference and generation modules (since it turns out that they are related) and follow it up with a model for the prediction.
 The prediction module is based on diffusion based EBMs of the type we encountered in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html).
 The inference and generation modules are based on the theory of [Predictive Coding](https://homes.cs.washington.edu/~rao/predcoding2011.pdf) due to Rao and Ballard.
-All of these modules work using the princimle of energy minimization hence are biologically plausible.
+All of these modules work using the princimle of energy minimization which increases their biologically plausibility.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat102.png)